Robert Vaughn (Montana rancher): The Vaughn Ranch

 While living in Nelson Gulch, Vaughn became convinced that Montana was excellent ranching and farming country.
 In the fall of 1869, he traveled into Chouteau County, Montana, which at the time covered nearly a sixth of the state.
 About 9 mi upstream from where the Sun River joined the Missouri River, he decided to homestead.
 He returned to Helena and filed paperwork to claim the land, and learned he was the first individual to formally file for a homestead in Chouteau County.

 Over the next few years, numerous homesteads and small settlements were established along the Sun River.
-A town, originally named Sun River Crossing grew up near "The Leavings" (where the road left the Sun River valley), and Vaughn and his neighbors constructed an irrigation ditch that allowed them to grow barley, oats, potatoes, and wheat.
+A town, originally named Sun River Crossing, grew up near "The Leavings" (where the road left the Sun River valley), and Vaughn and his neighbors constructed an irrigation ditch that allowed them to grow barley, oats, potatoes, and wheat.
 Although Vaughn started out farming, he quickly turned to ranching.
 He imported a large number of pure-bred cattle and horses, and his horses were some of the best in the state.

 Vaughn helped found the city of Great Falls in 1883.
-Businessman Paris Gibson visited the Great Falls of the Missouri River in 1880, and was deeply impressed by the possibilities for building a major industrial city near the falls with power provided by hydroelectricity.
-He returned in 1883 with Vaughn and several surveyors, and platted a permanent settlement the south side of the river.
+Businessman Paris Gibson visited the Great Falls of the Missouri River in 1880 and was deeply impressed by the possibilities for building a major industrial city near the falls with power provided by hydroelectricity.
+He returned in 1883 with Vaughn and several surveyors, and platted a permanent settlement on the south side of the river.
 The city's first citizen, Silas Beachley, arrived later that year.
 With investments from railroad owner James J. Hill and Helena businessman Charles Arthur Broadwater, houses, a store, and a flour mill were established in 1884.
 The town plat was filed on September 30, 1884.
 By 1887 the town had 1,200 citizens, and in October of that year the St. Paul, Minneapolis & Manitoba Railway (later part of the Great Northern Railway) arrived in the city.
 Great Falls was incorporated on November 28, 1888.